21 Things To Know Before You Do Mount Everest Base Camp Trek

 We were without a doubt the slowest people on the trek.
 The oldies were passing by us in no time but we didn’t care 🙂

-If you’re unsure about what to bring with you on the trek, make sure you read my post here about everything I took, what I wish I took and what I didn’t need in the end.
+If you’re unsure about what to bring with you on the trek, make sure you read my Everest Base Camp Packing List.
+It includes everything I took, what I wish I took and what I didn’t need in the end.

-I was prepared to see a lot of people on this trek.
+I was prepared to see a lot of people on the Mount Everest Base Camp Trek.
 In fact, we were told last season saw around 400 people each day coming and returning along the path.
 That’s a lot but like I said before, it looks as though the government will be cracking down on people turning up when they want.

 There were all types of people on this trek; from old people (we’re talking in their 70s!) to backpackers, fitness guys, everyone!